The treatment for liver cancer depends on the stage of the condition. Treatment can include surgery and medication.

-In most cases, this is carried out under a local anaesthetic, meaning you will be awake, but the affected area is numbed so you won't feel any pain.
+In most cases, this is carried out under a local anaesthetic, meaning you'll be awake, but the affected area is numbed so you won't feel any pain.

 Sorafenib is a medication given in tablet form that can disrupt the blood supply to liver tumours and slow down their growth.

-It is sometimes used as a treatment for advanced cases of liver cancer, although it is not routinely available on the NHS because the National Institute for Health and Care Excellence (NICE) has said the cost of the medication is high for the limited benefit it offers.
+It's sometimes used as a treatment for advanced cases of liver cancer, although it's not routinely available on the NHS because the National Institute for Health and Care Excellence (NICE) has said the cost of the medication is too high for the limited benefit it offers.

-Whether or not you are eligible for sorafenib will be decided by your medical team, and will depend on the likelihood of whether you will significantly benefit from the medication.
+Whether or not you're eligible for sorafenib will be decided by your medical team, and depends on whether you're likely to significantly benefit from the medication.

 For more information, see the NICE guidelines on sorafenib for the treatment of advanced hepatocellular carcinoma.